Our Accountability

 Where does my contribution go?

-• A benefit of United Way Worldwide membership is a reciprocal giving program, allowing donors to direct their gift to other United Ways and those not living locally to donate to us.
-We also collaborate to help multi-state businesses build successful employee engagement within their local communities.
+A benefit of being a member of United Way Worldwide is that we have a reciprocal program, allowing our donors to contribute to any other United Way, and allowing those not living locally to donate to us.